coderbec/Xero-Private-Sample/README.md

 `<string name="api_secret">ABCDEFGHIJKLMNOPQRSTUVWXYZ</string>`

 Open **/app/src/main/java/com/becmartin/xeroandroidprivate/XeroAPI.java** and update the PrivateKey getPrivateKey() string with the key the private auth key remembering to make sure the key lines are split with a `\n`

+# Things to note

+When doing a POST request make sure the AVD or device datetime is current time or you will get an error saying...

+`oauth_problem=timestamp_refused&oauth_problem_advice=The timestamp is too old, it must be at most 300 seconds before the server's`